marina8888/chemkin-sensitivity-analysis/README.md

 ### Example graph (generated from sample code above):
 ![Sample code graph](src/website_images/test.png)

-### Constraints:
-Assumes the use of laminar flame calculator module for calculating the laminar burning velocity sensitivity.
-Please note that the __distance X at which you need the sensitivities to be taken at should be included in the function arguments,__ and will be in the same units as the spreadsheet, as per description:
+Please note that the __distance X at which you need the sensitivities to be taken at should be included in the function arguments,__ and will be in the same units as the spreadsheet, as per description for plotting species sensitivities:

 ```
     def plot_bar_species(self, name_of_folder_n_sheet: str, gas_to_add: str, list_of_eq: list = None, multiplier: float = 1,